knowl01/FoodHub-Order-Analysis/README.md

        * Excel

   # EDA
   I looked at the distribution of the data, value counts and unique values for various categorical variables.
-Below are the few highlights from the pivot tables;
+Below are the few highlights;

+  # Univariate Analysis

+  # Multivariate Analysis